Offset(Lea en español)

 The hub mounting surface is toward the front or wheel side of the wheel.
 Positive offset wheels are generally found on front wheel drive cars and newer rear drive cars.

 If the offset of the wheel is not correct for the car, the handling can be adversely affected.
-When the width of the wheel changes, the offset also changes numerically.
+Often, when changing the width of the wheel, the offset will also need to change to maintain proper clearances inside the wheel well.
 If the offset were to stay the same while you added width, the additional width would be split evenly between the inside and outside.
 For most cars, this won't work correctly.
-We have test fitted thousands of different vehicles for proper fitment.
+We test fit thousands of different vehicle and wheel size combinations to confirm which ones work correctly.
 Our extensive database allows our sales staff to offer you the perfect fit for your vehicle.

 *Backspacing, similar to offset, is the distance from the hub mounting surface to the inside lip of the wheel (measured in inches).